 - 7 cups water

-- Peel your beets and fill the jar 1/3 full
+- Cut your beets in big chunks and fill your jar 1/3 full.

 - In a pitcher, make your brine